nemanjasubotic1/blazor-cosmos-storage/README.md

-# Blazor Server App with Authentication, Authorization, and Azure Storage
+# Blazor Server App with Authentication, Authorization, Azure CosmosDb and Azure Storage

 This repository demonstrates a Blazor Server application built with .NET 8, showcasing authentication, authorization, and Cloud storage and CosmosDb simple integration with Azure.